ksuryanto/Projects/CA02/README_CA02.md

 ### Step 4 - Accuracy Score
 Next, we compare the accuracy score for predicted labels.
 Accuracy score is just percentage of correct predictions.
 Again here, sklearn provides neat implementation for accuracy score calculation.
 ## Conclusion
 The Naive Bayes considers the independence in features.
 For exampleit assumes the occurrence of one word/ feature is independent of other.
-But in real life it may not be so ( occurrence of morningis high after Good).
+But in real life it may not be so ( occurrence of morning is high after Good).